aeternity/aepp-cli-js/docs/bin/commands/inspect.md

  *  PERFORMANCE OF THIS SOFTWARE.
  */

-import * as R from 'ramda'
 import path from 'path'

 import { HASH_TYPES } from '../utils/constant'
-import { initClient } from '../utils/cli'
+import { initChain } from '../utils/cli'
 import { handleApiError } from '../utils/errors'
 import {
   print,